LukaszPoznan/TheNewAdventure/README.md

 A text-based RPG with UI written in C#.
-Please see the releases tab for executable.
+Please see the release tab for executable.